ku-fpg/ku-fpg.github.io/people/andygill.md

- * John E. and Winifred E. Sharp Teaching Professorship, for ``his demonstrated excellence in engineering education and dedication to the University, the School, and the Department'',
+ * John E. and Winifred E. Sharp Teaching Professorship, for ``demonstrated excellence in engineering education and dedication to the University, the School, and the Department'',
    University of Kansas School of Engineering,
    2016